mchavaillaz/java/README.md

-A few Java projects and samples:
+A few Java and JavaScript projects and samples:
 - Bachelor project
 - Hibernate project
+- AngularJS project